 Here’s when an organized tour really makes sense for solo travelers.

 - When you want an introduction to a country.
 You may be stretching yourself but also feel quite capable.
 Maybe there’s just a little apprehension.
 In this case, a tour of a few days will help you figure out how the destination works.
 After you get the lay of the land thanks to your guide, you’ll be ready to take the rest of your trip on your own.

 - When you’ve been traveling for a long time and really need a break.
 The longest trip I’ve taken was 10 months and, to be sure, it is a different kind of travel.
 You have to go more slowly.
 The pace of a 10 day trip cannot be maintained for 10 months.
-Traveling solo for a long period can be tiring and turning over the reins to someone else for a while can be a relief and the rest you need.
+Traveling solo for a long period can be tiring.
+Taking a tour and turning over the reins to someone else for a while can be a relief and the rest you need.

 - When you have limited time to plan.
 A tour company takes care of all the details for you so that you can still travel even if you can’t put the trip together yourself.